School Science Lessons

 Verbascoside

-Verbascoside, C29H36O15, acteoside, kusaginin, glycoside, (derived from hydroxytyrosol), antileishmanial, antibacterial, cinnamate ester. disaccharide derivative, catechol, polyphenol, antimicrobial, antiinflammatory.
+Verbascoside, C29H36O15, acteoside, kusaginin, glycoside, antileishmanial, antibacterial, cinnamate ester, catechol, polyphenol, antimicrobial, antiinflammatory.

-It occurs in Olive Olea europaea, and in many species - in Verbascum, in Phlomis.
+It occurs in (Olea europaea), Verbascum, and in Phlomis.

-The main hydroxycinnamic derivative occurs in vervain, in plantago, in bitter gourd.
+The main hydroxycinnamic derivative occurs in vervain, plantago, and in bitter gourd.

 See diagram: Verbascoside.